Tuition Refund Insurance for Undergraduate Students

-Salve Regina offers an insurance plan that guarantees a tuition and room and board refund in cases of physical illness (90 percent reimbursement) and mental illness (90 percent reimbursement) any time during the semester.
+Salve Regina offers an insurance plan that guarantees a tuition and room and board refund in cases of physical illness (85 percent reimbursement) and/or mental illness (85 percent reimbursement) any time during the semester.
 This plan covers the academic year and is independent of the University.
-Applications are mailed to all full-time students during the summer.

 Student Medical Insurance

 Students and parents are urged to consider their health insurance coverage a top priority.
 It is important that students have access to comprehensive medical care while enrolled at Salve Regina.
-Therefore, all full time undergraduate students are automatically enrolled in the University's Student Accident and Sickness Insurance Plan for coverage effective Aug.
-15, 2014 to Aug.
-15, 2015.
-Each student's account will be charged the $1,855 annual insurance premium.
+Therefore, all full-time undergraduate students are automatically enrolled in the University's student accident and sickness insurance plan for coverage effective Aug.
+15 to Aug.
+15. Each student's account will be charged the annual insurance premium.

 Should you wish to waive the insurance and fee, follow the instructions below.
-If you are considering waiving Salve Regina's Student Accident and Sickness Insurance Plan, please note that some insurance plans are restrictive and may leave students essentially uninsured while away at school.
+If you are considering waiving Salve Regina's insurance plan, please note that some insurance plans are restrictive and may leave students essentially uninsured while away at school.
 This could result in you incurring substantial out-of-pocket costs for medical care.
 In evaluating your plan, you should verify the following: